WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-20-Tester-mindset-does-not-give-up.markdown

 all of that by doing the following:

 1. Keep note of what I found and put it on a "do next" list if I am busy with something else
+2. Be ready to deviate from your test cases and start a bunch of impromptu exploration
-2. Keep good notes of what I observed, often records of page content, logs, screenshots - and in this case, video
+3. Keep good notes of what I observed, often records of page content, logs, screenshots - and in this case, video
-3. Commit to the certainty that you saw something, and what you are trying to do now is understand what it was
+4. Commit to the certainty that you saw something, and what you are trying to do now is understand what it was
-4. Form a hypothesis and see if you can either refute or confirm it with evidence
+5. Form a hypothesis and see if you can either refute or confirm it with evidence
-5. Use the refuted hypothesis as the basis to form new hypotheses and modify your test as appropriate
+6. Use the refuted hypothesis as the basis to form new hypotheses and modify your test as appropriate

 This is how we find the tricky problems.
 The monsters await.